telerik/blazor-docs/knowledge-base/contextmenu-treeview-items.md

 The ContextMenu exposes an API to associate the component to any DOM element through the [ShowAsync]({%slug contextmenu-integration%}) method.
 You can use the [oncontextmenu](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/oncontextmenu) event of an HTML element in the [treeview item template]({%slug components/treeview/templates%}) to show the context menu by using the `MouseEventArgs`.

+>tip As of version 2.27, the TreeView exposes [`OnItemContextMenu` event]({%slug treeview-events%}#onitemcontextmenu) that you can use to integrate Telerik Context menu for the TreeView nodes.
+Here is an example of such a configuration - [Context menu for a TreeView node]({%slug contextmenu-integration%}#context-menu-for-a-treeview-node)

 ````CSHTML
 @* Use the oncontextmenu event of the HTML element to show the ContextMenu for the TreeView items *@